 Our Guiding Principles

 The Fund is ideologically centrist, politically non-partisan, and is not affiliated with any particular denomination of Judaism.
-We support initiatives that span the wide middle of Jewish civic and religious life.

 We are proudly Zionist, supporting a Jewish and democratic State of Israel.